Fubara Speaks After Being Denied Entry into Rivers Assembly Quarters

 Read also

-Accompanied by the secretary to the state government, Tammy Danagogo; chief of staff, Edison Ehie; and some members of the state executive council, the governor arrived at the Assembly quarters with his security team and the media at about 11 a.m.
+Accompanied by the secretary to the state government Tammy Danagogo, Chief of Staff Edison Ehie, and some members of the state executive council, the governor arrived at the Assembly quarters with his security team and the media at about 11 a.m.
 However, they were denied access.

-Sharing an update about his political activities on Wednesday, March 12, the Rivers No.1 citizen disclosed that he commissioned the Bori Zonal Hospital.
+Sharing an update about his political activities on Wednesday, March 12, the Rivers state No.1 citizen disclosed that he commissioned the Bori Zonal Hospital.

 "Today, we commissioned the landmark Zonal Hospital, Bori, which will serve the healthcare needs in the South-East Senatorial district of our dear State.